netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-azure-image.md

 az aks update -n <cluster-name> -g <resource-group-where-aks-deployed> --attach-acr <cic-registry>
 ```

-## Deploy Citrix ADC CPX as an ingress device in an AKS cluster
+## Deploy Netscaler CPX as an ingress device in an AKS cluster

-Perform the following steps to deploy Citrix ADC CPX as an ingress device in an AKS cluster.
+Perform the following steps to deploy Netscaler CPX as an ingress device in an AKS cluster.

 **Note:**
 In this procedure, Apache web server is used as the sample application.